benji011/minimal-probability-calculator/backend/README.md

-## Backend for the probability counter
+## About

 A very simple backend app using Flask specifically to log calculations from the frontend as local .txt files.

-### Note:

-The requirements stated all calculations should be logged into a text file.
+※ Note: requirements stated all calculations should be logged into a text file.
 As such, all records passed in from the frontend are recorded according to those specifications.
 In real life these should have `.log` extensions because these are automatically generated.
 Anything ending with `.txt` should be considered created by some user.

 ## Quick start